Integrating Odeint Time Stepping into OpenFPM for Distributed and GPU Accelerated Numerical Solvers: Quality control

+Using the code thus made available, we next present accuracy benchmarks, confirming the mathematical correctness of our implementation, and of scalability benchmarks, testing the parallel efficiency of the implementation on CPUs and GPUs.

-\section{Accuracy Benchmarks}
+\subsection{Accuracy Benchmarks}

 We benchmark the implementation for correctness on problems with known analytical solution.
-In order to generate many such problems, we consider the parametric family of exponential dynamics and sigmoidal dynamics defined by:
+In order to generate many such problems, we consider the parametric families of exponential and sigmoidal dynamics defined by: